A PWC site dedicated to Jet Ski, Seadoo, Yamaha WaveRunner, Honda AquaTrax and HSR-Benelli offering personal watercraft reviews, news and more.

 Use our Buyer’s Guide to get a quote or fill out an online application to get the coverage you need

-A wetsuit is usually made from snug-fitting neoprene, a synthetic rubber material.
+A PWC or Jet Ski wetsuit is usually made from snug-fitting neoprene, a synthetic rubber material.
 Some people think that a wetsuit is designed to keep you dry.
 That is incorrect, as the name implies.
 There are drysuits made for diving that are made of similar materials, but the bulk and constriction of a drysuit isn’t really going to work for PWC use.
 A wetsuit fits better when you’re wet and works by trapping a thin layer of water against your skin.
-The neoprene of the suit traps the water there in insulates it from the outside, while your body heat is retained by the water, therefore keeping you warmer.
+The neoprene of the suit traps the water and insulates it from the outside, while your body heat is retained by the water, therefore keeping you warmer.

 O’Neill Reactor II